All Episodes

 This is the consequence of those efforts.

-The church committee back in the Nixon era did everything it could to emasculate the CIA to expose it and to make sure that nothing it did remain secret.
+The church committee back in the Nixon era did everything it could to emasculate the CIA, to expose it, and to make sure that nothing it did remained secret.

-It was disastrous the funding problems that they have uh incurred, and now you've got within the CIA itself, as the play incident illustrates, you got a bunch of holdover activist liberals, uh disguised as spies and bureaucrats in the CIA who uh have as as you have in the State Department, uh, whose avowed purpose is to uh uh cause damage to this administration.
+And now you've got within the CIA itself, as the PlayME incident illustrates, you've got a bunch of holdover activist liberals disguised as spies and bureaucrats in the CIA who have, as you have in the State Department, whose avowed purpose is to cause damage to this administration.

-Uh so you know the idea that uh we haven't uh the attacks on our intelligence agencies have had no impact, they clearly have.
+So the idea that we haven't, the attacks on our intelligence agencies have had no impact, they clearly have.

 The president, I hate to inform the drive-bys of this, but the president does not create the intelligence.